-By 2006, I thought I saw everything there was to see out of the three-time NBA champion and then he put up more points in one night than my next top three scorers on my fantasy team scored that night and my other players weren’t scrubs.
+By 2006, I thought I saw everything there was to see out of Kobe.
+And then he put up more points in one night than my next top three scorers on my fantasy team scored that night...and my other players weren't scrubs.
 When I say "scrubs," I mean the rest of the starters on Kobe's team that night.
 Kobe would agree.

 “'I almost won an MVP with Smush Parker and Kwame Brown on my team.
 I was shooting 45 times a game.
 What was I supposed to do?
 Pass it to Chris Mihm or Kwame Brown."

-He actually took 46 (of the teams 88) on this night and as mentioned, had no plans of passing the ball (for good reason).
-He had two assists that night or you could say an assist for every 40.5 points.
-The one other starter not mentioned in Kobe’s statement was a pre-Kardashian Lamar Odom, who finished with only eight points or you could say a 10th of Kobe’s scoring output that night.
+He actually took 46 (of the teams 88) on this night and as mentioned, had no plans of passing the ball (for good reason) and that's why he ended up with two assists.
+The one other starter not mentioned in Kobe's statement was a pre-Kardashian Lamar Odom, who finished with only eight points or you could say a 10th of Kobe's scoring output that night.